ArmyCyberInstitute/cmgr/README.md

 ./cmgr update
 ```

-At this point, you could launch the REST server on port 42000 with `./cmgrd` or
+At this point, you could launch the REST server on port 42000 with `./cmgrd`
-start interacting with it directly via the CLI with `./cmgr`.
+or start interacting with it directly via the CLI with `./cmgr test --no-solve`
+which will launch an instance of each example challenge and print the associated
+port information.

 ## Configuration